fudge88/miumiu/README.md

 ## **UX:**
 A light and fruitful design, with a simple, sleek look; and an easy-to-navigate tools including
 various ways to search.
 The use of icons throughout the website reduces the amount of content
-needed to be displayed, thus creating a ‘east-to-navigate’, cleaner and a less cluttered feel to
+needed to be displayed.
+This creates an ‘easy-to-navigate’, cleaner and less cluttered feel to
 the site.
 The user has full control of the site, with the ability to add, delete items to their
 shopping basket.
-Once the user is authenticated, they are able to make payment and, add reviews
+Once the user is authenticated, they are able to make payment and add reviews
-to products; these reviews are available in the product details for all users to see.
+to products.
+These reviews are available in the product details for all users to see.
 The user has
-a profile that displays their order history, and update their details, should they wish to re-order
+a profile that displays their order history, and allows the user to update their details, should
-their previous purchases.
+they wish to re-order previous purchases.

-On the other hand, the website also allows a ‘superuser’, who in effect is the business admin,
+On the other hand, the website also allows a ‘superuser’, who is in effect the business admin.
-to add, edit and delete products for future updates.
-Thus, allowing the business owner to manage
+Allowing the superuser to add, edit and delete products for the business product updates.
+Thus,
-their online presence and product line, independently.
+allowing the business owner to manage their online presence and product line independently.

 <h5 id=user-stories></h5>